Have you ever wondered about the quality of the data you input into your lead scoring system?

 You only get out what you put in.

-Let’s go further: data quality is going to be crucial when you start implementing and running a lead scoring process.
+Let’s go further: data quality will be crucial when you start implementing and running a lead scoring process.

-Rather, it’s about the quality of the data that you push into your lead scoring model so that you can accurately identify and prioritize leads.
+Rather, it’s about the quality of the data that you push into your lead scoring model to accurately identify and prioritize leads.
 Setting it right from the very beginning will give you an edge over your competition and speed up your revenue long-term.

 In this article, we’ll analyze:

-- why you should only score what you have data on
+- why you should only score the data you already have

 Let’s get started.